amnotafraid/MeanSeed/README.md

 node -v
 v6.0.0
 ```
-I
-f you have Node, Mongo, Bower, Compass, and Git installed on a Mac OSX computer, you can deploy the MeanSeed application as follows.
+If you have Node, Mongo, Bower, Compass, and Git installed on a Mac OSX computer, you can deploy the MeanSeed application as follows.
 These directions should work for a Windows environment with some modifications.

 First, clone the MeanSeed code.
 In the directory where you want the root, do a git clone.
 It will create a MeanSeed directory and get all the code inside that directory:
 ```